sanskrit/raw_etexts_english/blogs/manasataramgini/2006-02-16_a-note-on-the-vaikhanasa-tradition.md

 +++
-title = "A note on the vaikhAnasaxa0tradition"
+title = "A note on the vaikhAnasa tradition"

 +++
 The vaikhAnasas appear to represent an archaic branch of vaiShNavas who